jhillacre/stationeers-scripts/docs/scripts/waste-storage-controller.md

 5. Start the controller.
 It will:
    - Run the intake pump whenever stored waste is available and the manifold is below target.
    - Fill the intake manifold until it reaches the operating pressure.
-   - Pause intake when storage is full or the manifold exceeds the setpoint.
+   - Pause intake when storage is full, the manifold exceeds the setpoint, or the exhaust side backs up.
-   - Purge the exhaust manifold whenever its pressure rises above the idle threshold.
+   - Purge the exhaust manifold whenever its pressure rises above the idle threshold, even if storage is near capacity.

 ## Notes
 - Additional logic can gate the pumps based on filter availability or cartridge status if you mirror that data onto the network.